 | Maintenance Alerts | Limited | Smart Notifications |

-These updates reflect a broader shift toward smart home ecosystems and data-driven home management.
+These updates reflect a shift toward automation and smarter indoor environment management.

 Laws or Policies

-Humidifiers, including Levoit models, are generally classified as household electrical appliances.
-While they are not heavily regulated like medical devices, they are still subject to safety and environmental standards.
+Humidifiers are generally classified as household electrical appliances.
+While not heavily regulated like medical devices, they must follow safety and environmental standards.

-- Electrical Safety Standards: Devices must comply with guidelines from organizations such as the Bureau of Indian Standards (BIS)
+- Electrical Safety Standards: Compliance with organizations like the Bureau of Indian Standards (BIS)

-- Energy Efficiency Guidelines: Appliances are encouraged to meet energy-saving benchmarks to reduce power consumption
+- Energy Efficiency Guidelines: Encouragement to meet power-saving benchmarks

-- Use clean water to prevent bacterial growth
+- Use clean or distilled water to prevent bacteria

-- Place devices on stable surfaces away from electronics
+- Place the device on stable surfaces away from electronics

-These guidelines help ensure safe and effective usage in residential environments.
+These practices ensure safe and efficient usage in residential environments.

 Tools and Resources